johnlindquist/kit-discussions-docs/docs/add-a-keyboard-shortcut.md

 ## // Shortcode Metadata

+A shortcode allows you quickly run a script without needing to search for it.

 To trigger a `// Shortcode`, type the string of characters from the main menu, then hit `spacebar`.
 In this example, you would type `oi` then `spacebar` to run this script:

 ```js